 You can also dip the rim of your champagne flutes in a little water, then in sparkly white sugar sprinkles for an extra festive touch.
 Sipping through the sugar will help balance out the tart cranberry juice for those who like a sweeter sip.

 Note: I love the Wilton white sugar sprinkles that I used in these photos.
-It’s so sparkly!
+It’s so sparkly and has granules about the size of raw sugar.
 Look for it in the holiday baking section of your favorite craft store or grocery store.

-How to serve it for a cocktail bar or a large amount of guests:
+Want to serve these cranberry mimosas at a cocktail bar or in a large amount of guests:

 - Fill each glass with juice and garnish with cranberries and a sprig of rosemary.